thelucasfiles/arcade-pet-class-room/activity1.md

 # Build an Animal Classifier

-## Decision Trees
+## Decision Trees xyz

 In this tutorial you will be building a **decision tree** for animal classification!

-YOLO is really just a flowchart of questions!
+YOLO cdis really just a flowchart of questions!
 If you were playing twenty questions, you might ask, *"Is it a mammal?"* and based on that answer, you could ask *"Is it a bird?"* or *"Does it have four legs?"*